phuongwj/my-notes/aws-certified-cloud-practitioner/6-management-and-developer-tools.md

 ### What is a CLI?

 A Command Line Interface (CLI) **processes commands to a computer program in the from of lines of text**.
-Opearting systems implement a command-line interface in a shell.
+Operating systems implement a command-line interface in a shell.

 ### What is a Terminal?